14 Prince's Gate, London: Home of American ambassadors

 After the war the house was offered to the American Government as a home for their ambassadors and this offer was accepted in 1921.
 The house was first used for this purpose in 1929, and this use continued with one interval until 1955.
-Official business was not conducted at the house, but at the Embassy chancery in Grosvenor Square.
+The ordinary business of the delegation was not conducted at the house, but at the Embassy chancery then located in Grosvenor Square.
 The American architect Thomas Hastings was employed to refurbish the building and remodel the façade.
 As part of this he added images of the heads of Native Americans in the keystones of the arches over the ground floor windows.
 Hastings transformed the façade in Beaux-Arts style and added a grand staircase.
 He also modified rooms on the lower two floors to make them more suitable for entertaining.

 Eight ambassadors lived in the house.
 The first of these was Charles Gates Dawes, who lived there from 1929 to 1932.
 The Dawes Plan was named after him and he was awarded the Nobel Peace Prize.
 Before he moved to London he was Vice President of the United States.
 He was succeeded for a short time in 1932 by the banker Andrew Mellon.
 Like John Pierpont Morgan, Mellon was a major art collector and for a time his collection was housed at Prince's Gate.
 Mellon was followed by Robert Worth Bingham who served until 1937; he was the ambassador who had the longest residence in the house.

 Next came Joseph P. Kennedy, father of the future President of the United States, John F. Kennedy.
 During the Second World War, the ambassador was John Winant, although he did not live in the house, which remained vacant throughout the war.
 Winant resigned in 1946 and the following year was succeeded by Lewis Douglas, who lived in the house until 1950.
 The next ambassador was Walter Gifford who served until 1953 when he was succeeded by Winthrop Aldrich.
 By 1955 a large block of flats had been built next to the house that overlooked and dominated its terrace and the garden behind it.
 This was considered to be a security risk so the house was sold and the American ambassadors moved to Winfield House.